-The School's assets exceeded the School's liabilities at the close of the fiscal year, resulting in net assets of \$245,218.
-The School's net assets include \$156,172 of cash and cash equivalents.
+The School's assets exceeded the School's liabilities at the close of the fiscal year, resulting in net position of \$485,166.
+The School's net position include \$377,908 of cash and cash equivalents.
 All cash is available to meet the School's ongoing operating activities and growth strategy.

-As of June 30, 2012, the School had invested a total of \$95,481 in capital assets.
-This investment includes instructional and support furniture, instructional computers for teachers, mobile student computer labs, maintenance equipment and leasehold improvements to the building.
-The School expects additional property and equipment investments in the 2012-2013 school year, as student enrollment maximizes at each grade level.
+As of June 30, 2013, the School had invested a total of \$126,970 in capital assets.
+This investment includes instructional and support furniture, instructional computers for teachers, mobile student computer labs, maintenance equipment and leasehold improvements to the buildings.
+The School expects additional property and equipment investments in the 2013-2014 school year, as student enrollment increases with the addition of another grade level and the move to a larger facility.
 With the additional students, there will be continued requirements for furniture, computers and equipment.
-The School facility is currently large enough to accommodate increased student enrollment grades 5 through 7; to accommodate all grades, the School is seeking an alternate location as well as considering the capital improvements required to house all grades at its full capacity.
-Additional information on property and equipment is located in the notes to the financial statements.
+To accommodate all grades, the School has secured an alternate location and is securing financing in order to complete capital improvements required to house all grades at its full capacity.